sourcebots/volunteer-docs/content/codebase/robotd.md

 title: RobotD
 ---

-RobotD runs a master process which motors for robot peripherals.
-For each peripheral it finds, it opens a UNIX seqpacket socket in `/var/robotd/<type>/<id>`.

-You can find out more about how to use it at the GitHub page: {{< github "sourcebots/robotd" >}}.
+{{% notice info %}}
 This page details information about how the code works that is beyond the scope of the README file.
 The information is not guarenteed to be completely up to date, but is intended to give a general overview of the structure and workings of the module.
+{{% /notice %}}

+RobotD runs a master process which monitors for robot peripherals.
+For each peripheral it finds, it opens a [UNIX seqpacket socket](Link to info about unix sockets) in `/var/robotd/<type>/<id>`.

+You can find out more about how to use it at the GitHub page: {{< github "sourcebots/robotd" >}}.

 ## Diagram of RobotD